derkork/openscad-graph-editor/manual/manual.md

 ![](images/disable_modifier.png)

 The second cylinder is now disabled.
-It's node is being displayed slightly translucent in the graph editor to indicate this.
+Its node is being displayed slightly translucent in the graph editor to indicate this.
 The cylinder does no longer appear in live preview.

 #### Make root modifiers